tv2/casparcg-cliptool/README.md

 ## Running Cliptool

-To run Cliptool either start Cliptools, CasparCG and Media Scanner executables yourself or start CasparCG Launcher, and start the 3 programs from there.
+To run Cliptool either start Cliptool, CasparCG and Media Scanner executables yourself or start CasparCG Launcher, and start the 3 programs from there.
-The order of starting the programs doesn't entirely matter, however starting Cliptool before CasparCG can be of some benefit.
+The order of starting the programs doesn't matter.

-Should Cliptool be started after CasparCG, then Cliptool will update its playing/loaded files, as descriped during the [Recovery](#recovery) section.
-As CasparCG is not playing anything in this instance, Cliptool will simply clear its playing/loaded files.
-If the

 After Cliptool has started, then the GUI can be accessed from a browser at [localhost:5555](http://localhost:5555).
 From that address the query parameters specified in [View Modes](#view-modes) can be suffixed to alter what or how things are shown.